AssistantEngine/filament-assistant/README.md

-# Assistant Engine for Filament
+# Filament Assistant

-The [Assistant Engine](https://www.assistant-engine.com/) for Filament makes it easy to add conversational AI capabilities directly into Laravel Filament projects.
-It includes a chat sidebar, context resolver, connection to 3rd party tools and the possibility to create interactive buttons that enhance user interaction by offering AI support within the Filament panel.
+The Filament Assistant Plugin by [Assistant Engine](https://www.assistant-engine.com/) makes it very easy to add conversational AI capabilities directly into Laravel Filament projects.
+It includes a chat sidebar, context resolver and the possibility to connect to 3rd party tools.

 ## Requirements